Selective Replay Enhances Learning in Online Continual Analogical Reasoning: Conclusion

 While humans continually acquire new information and strengthen their reasoning capabilities over their lifetimes, deep neural networks struggle with these problems.
 In this paper, we introduced protocols, baseline methods, and metrics for evaluating networks on continual analogical reasoning tasks using the RPM-based RAVEN dataset.
 We found that replay methods had the best global performance and backward/forward knowledge transfer.
 We further studied several replay selection policies and found statistically significant performance improvements by all methods over a uniform random policy.
 Designing and testing more sophisticated architectures and continual learning strategies for RPMs remains an area of future work.

-\paragraph{Acknowledgements.} This work was supported in part by the DARPA/MTO Lifelong Learning Machines program [W911NF-18-2-0263], AFOSR grant [FA9550-18-1-0121], and NSF award \#1909696.
+\paragraph{Acknowledgements.} This work was supported in part by the DARPA/SRI Lifelong Learning Machines program [HR0011-18-C-0051], AFOSR grant [FA9550-18-1-0121], and NSF award \#1909696.
 The views and conclusions contained herein are those of the authors and should not be interpreted as representing the official policies or endorsements of any sponsor.
-We thank fellow lab members Robik Shrestha and Gianmarco Gallardo for their comments and useful discussions.
+We thank Robik Shrestha and Jhair Gallardo for their comments and useful discussions.

 { }